Boys Ranches in Meridian, Mississippi…Treasure Coast Boys Academy Will Turn Around Your Troubled Boy

 Counseling takes place frequently during the day, in all settings, through conversations with mentors during work or recreation.
 We place a strong emphasis on mentorship, providing the boys with positive male role models during their residence with us.

-Our on-campus academy operates year-round to give boys the occasion to take care of missed credits.
+Our on-campus school operates year-round to give boys the occasion to take care of missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual students.
 Boys from Meridian, Mississippi quickly catch up on missed coursework or work ahead.

 Treasure Coast Boys Academy offers a once struggling teenage boy a second chance at a hopeful future.